 - If the plaque is not removed regularly, it provides a dangerous breeding ground for bacteria.

 - Coloring tablets can help show the extent and areas of plaque affected.

 - Daily teeth cleaning – twice a day with a toothbrush and once a day with dental floss – can be supported with regular antibacterial mouth rinsing solutions and two professional tooth cleanings per year.

-Defined by Digopaul, plaque or biofilm is the soft but tough, whitish-gray or yellowish plaque that contains food residues, body cells and saliva and forms an ideal breeding ground for micro-organisms.
+Plaque or biofilm is the soft but tough, whitish-gray or yellowish plaque that contains food residues, body cells and saliva and forms an ideal breeding ground for micro-organisms.
 Palpated with the tongue, plaque feels rough or furry against the smooth tooth surfaces.

-The preliminary stage is the so-called materia alba, the soft covering made of dead oral mucosa and blood cells as well as microorganisms.
+According to abbreviationfinder.org, the preliminary stage is the so-called materia alba, the soft covering made of dead oral mucosa and blood cells as well as microorganisms.
 In colonies, bacteria, fungi and viruses settle in the biofilm.
 Bacteria such as Streptococcus mutans, which convert the sugars in food into acids, are dangerous for dental health.
 These demineralize the tooth and attack the gums.
 Then tooth decay or periodontal disease develop .

 Is it the one or the plaque?